olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 ### Code Examples

-Now you might be wondering, how does Cycle.js code look like.
+Now you might be wondering what Cycle.js code looks like.
 I'll use the previously mentioned [sliderInput](https://github.com/olpeh/meeting-price-calculator/tree/master/src/components/sliderInput) component as an example.

 I have split the component code into 5 different files, following the MVI-pattern: